hatemr/Classifying-Insurance-Card-Text/README.md

 ![results 2](images/results_2.png)

 The results seem mostly good, with only few off-diagonals.
+However, it performs worse on the _real_ data, which causes concern.
+This would have to be improved later, but for a proof-of-concept, performance isn't bad.

 Now, length becomes a very important feature:
 ![feature importance 2](images/feature_importance_2.png)